-All the stations, other than at Martin Creek with PRFN, are ready for equipment re-installation pre-freshet in 2022 to capture the peak flows.
-Commission staff plan to meet with PRFN staff to confirm a new station location and re-install the equipment at this new site once the sites are accessible.
+All the stations, other than at Martin Creek with PRFN, are ready for equipment re-installation pre-freshet in 2023 to capture the peak flows.
+Regulator staff plan to meet with PRFN staff to upgrade the station and reinstall equipment at Martin Creek once the site is accessible, likely June - July 2023.
 Overall, the project is a success and the data/information being collected will continue to support water management decisions and the First Nation communities are excited to be part of the project.